Yug34/megalith/src/content/blog/why-i-must-be-a-great-engineer.md

 Anything less than absolute excellence, is a failure.

 April 12th, 2001;

 I don't think she lost her spark that day;
 She passed it on to me.

-She made sure the spark stays, every time she gave a real answer to my "How many stars are there in the sky?"
+And she always made sure that the spark stays.

+Every time she gave a real answer to my "Mom, how many stars are there in the sky?"

 It’s a privilege to be her legate!